MaykalDroshev-Hull/SimpleDetailingWebsite/README.md

 # Useful instructions
 1. How to test the website on the local network (within the same router)
    1. Check ipconfig on the command prompt
-   2. Use this command on your laptop in Visual Studio Code Terminal (Ctrl + '): npx next dev -H 0.0.0.0 -p 3000
+   2. Use this command on your laptop in Visual Studio Code Terminal (Ctrl + '):<br>
+      npx next dev -H 0.0.0.0 -p 3000
    3. On your phone, type out the IPv4 Address followed by the port (3000)
 2. How to test the website from anywhere
      1. Download [ngrog]([url](https://download.ngrok.com/windows))
      2. Open the app (it should open in console)
-     3. Use this command on your laptop in Visual Studio Code Terminal (Ctrl + '): npx next dev -H 0.0.0.0 -p 3000
+     3. Use this command on your laptop in Visual Studio Code Terminal (Ctrl + '):<br>
+        npx next dev -H 0.0.0.0 -p 3000
-     4. Generate your key and apply it in the app ngrok config add-authtoken $YOUR_AUTHTOKEN
+     4. Generate your key and apply it in the app<br>
+        ngrok config add-authtoken $YOUR_AUTHTOKEN
-     5. Run the following command
+     5. Run the following command<br>
          ngrok.exe http 3000